Comprehensive vs. Collision Coverage: Which One Do You Really Need?

 Mark used a 2010 Ford F-150 for his landscaping business.
 The truck's market value was $4,500.
 His annual premium for collision and comprehensive was $800, with a $1,000 deductible.
 After realizing that the maximum he could ever receive in a total loss was $3,500 ($4,500 value minus $1,000 deductible), and he had already paid $800 for the year, he dropped the coverage.
 Six months later, he backed into a post.
 The $1,200 repair was paid by the savings he had accrued from lower premiums over two years.

-Feature Collision Coverage Comprehensive Coverage
+Feature Collision (Impact) Comprehensive

 Does comprehensive cover a cracked windshield?